• Skip to primary navigation

 Notes

-To Make Peppermint Taffy: Use 1 ½ tsp peppermint extract or drops of peppermint essential oils To Make Vanilla Bean: Use 2 tsp vanilla extract and 1 vanilla bean, scraped To Make Cinnamon: Use 1 ½ tsp cinnamon extract or drops of cinnamon essential oil.
+o Make Peppermint Taffy: Use 1 ½ teaspoon peppermint extract or drops of peppermint essential oils To Make Vanilla Bean: Use 2 teaspoon vanilla extract and 1 vanilla bean, scraped To Make Cinnamon: Use 1 ½ teaspoon cinnamon extract or drops of cinnamon essential oil.

 Reader Interactions